alexyuriev/xl-more/README.md

 ##### Lock-and-Store mode

-This mode is indicated by the change of the screen color to the color defined in `XL-more.color.store` Xresource.
+This mode is indicated by the change of the screen color to the color defined in the `XL-more.color.store` Xresource.
 If the resource `XL-more.color.store` is not defined, xl-more will use blue screen.
-In this mode, xl-more will remember the key presses until the user hits `[Enter]`.
-After xl-more receives the `[Enter]` key in Lock-and-store mode, it will attempt to validate the entered password using PAM.
-If the validation is successful, xl-more will unlock the system, restore content of the screen and terminate.
-Otherwise it will switch to Lock-And-Ignore mode.
+In this mode, xl-more will remember the key presses until the user hits the `[Enter]` again.
+After xl-more receives the `[Enter]` key in Lock-and-Store mode, it will attempt to validate the entered password using PAM.
+If the validation is successful, xl-more will unlock the system, restore the content of the screen and terminate.
+Otherwise, xl-more will switch to Lock-And-Ignore mode.

-xl-more will identify itself to Linux PAM subsystem based on the string of the `XL-more.pam_service` resource.
-If this resource is not defined, it will check PAM_SERVICE environment variable and use the name defined in it. xl-more will not lock the screen if neither `XL-more.pam_service` Xresource nor PAM_SERVICE environment variable are defined.
-It is recommended that the PAM name matches the name of the service used by a user to login into X. Since I use LightDM, I define it as lightdm.
+xl-more identifies itself to Linux PAM subsystem based on the string of the `XL-more.pam_service` Xresource. resource.
+If this resource is not defined, x-more checks `PAM_SERVICE` environment variable and uses the string defined in it as the service name. xl-more will not lock the screen if neither `XL-more.pam_service` Xresource nor `PAM_SERVICE` environment variable is defined.
+It is recommended that the service name for PAM matches the name of the service used by a user to login into X. Since I use LightDM, I define the service name as `lightdm`.

-xl-more will log locking of the screen and both successful and unsuccessful attempts to unlock the screen to syslog.
+xl-more logs locking of the screen and both successful and unsuccessful attempts to unlock the screen to syslog.

 ```
 alex@wrks-2:~/zubrcom/xl$ PAM_SERVICE=lightdm xl
 ```

-Both successful and unsuccessful attempts to unlock the screen are logged into syslog.

 The following is the Xresource section that I use.